 1/2 tsp orange zest

 2 slithers of orange peel (remove any white pith from the peel)

-5. Place in a lightly buttered bowl and cover with a tea towel.
-Place in a warm area to rise.
-Leave for one hour or until double in size.
+6. Place your dough into a lightly oiled bowl, cover with a tea towel and place in a warm area to rise for 1 hour, or until it has doubled in size.

-10. While the buns are baking, make the glaze by adding ingredients to a small pot, bring to the boil and simmer until the syrup thickens (110 +/- degrees if you are using a candy thermometer).
-Lightly brush this over the hot cross buns while still piping hot, to give them their sheen.
+6. While your babka is baking, make the glaze by adding your ingredients to a small pot.
+Bring to the boil and simmer until the syrup thickens (110 +/- °C if you are using a candy thermometer).
+Lightly brush this over the babkas while still piping hot, to give them their sheen.

 Leave to cool in the tin for about 15 mins.
 Shake out of tin onto a cooling rack.